osrf/ros2multirobotbook/src/security.md

 # Security

-This chapter describes how to use DDS Security tools to provide authentication, encryption, and access control to a RoMi-H system.
+This chapter describes how to use DDS Security tools to provide authentication, encryption, and access control to an RMF system.

-The security of the RoMi-H system can be divided into two main parts: its ROS 2 elements and the dashboard.
+The security of the RMF system can be divided into two main parts: its ROS 2 elements and the dashboard.
 The security of the ROS 2 elements is provided by the DDS security tools which help ensure authentication, encryption and access control.
 The dashboard provides the user with an